dgraph-io/dgraph/wiki/content/howto/index.md

 **dev-oss / dev-enterprise**: These are events seen on non-released / local developer builds.

 **prod-oss/prod-enterprise**: These are events on released version such as v20.03.0.
+Events in this category are also sent on a slack channel private to Dgraph

 **Tags:**